 Notions of divinity and God have always been in flux.
 God as creator, God as ground of being, God as source of life, God as person, God as force or power, God as omniscient, God as limited in some manner – the language is always lofty, as it should be when trying to describe ultimate reality, yet it should surprise no one that such language is also ambiguous, and often vacuous.

 More problematic, many of the claims that we make about God – as healer, benevolent influence, bestower of blessings, source of all goodness, kindness, and love – don’t always align with our experience of reality.
-Any honest person understands the disconnect between the all powerful, all loving God of goodness, and children dying of cancer, tornados wiping out homes and lives, genocide, famine, even the simple setbacks in life and the inevitable decay of ageing and the loss of death.
+Any honest person understands the disconnect between the all powerful, all loving God of goodness and providence, and children dying of cancer, tornados wiping out homes and lives, genocide, famine, even the simple setbacks in life and the inevitable decay of ageing and the loss of death.

 Further, the intellectual need for God has shifted.
 Science has improved and advanced to narrow or even eliminate many of gaps where we once filled with God.
 People recognize that prayer might seem appropriate, but it has little influence on whether the chemotherapy will work, whether a loved one gets that job, the weather improves, or our children flourishing as we’d hope.
 Intercessory prayer may satisfy some deep seated human need, but its results and efficacy are undemonstrated at best.